How Credit Card Interest Works in Canada

 • Credit card interest applies to purchases, cash advances, and balance transfers.

-• How much interest you owe depends on how much money you borrowed, how long ago you borrowed it, and your card’s interest rate, or Annual Percentage Rate (APR).
+• How much interest you owe depends on how much money you borrowed, how long ago you borrowed it, and your card’s annual interest rate (APR).

 • You can avoid credit card interest by paying your bills in full and on time and repaying cash advances immediately.